Phillip Sami

-Phillip Sami (born 2 August 1997) is an Australian professional rugby league footballer who plays as a er and for the Gold Coast Titans in the National Rugby League (NRL).
+Phillip Sami (born 2 August 1997) is an Australian professional rugby league footballer who plays as a er and for the St. George Illawarra Dragons in the National Rugby League (NRL).
 Sami has also represented his home state, Queensland, in the State of Origin series.

 Background

 Sami was born in Ipswich, Queensland, to Samoan parents.

 He played his junior rugby league for the Springfield Panthers, Goodna Eagles, and for Eastern Suburbs Tigers.
 Sami attended Ipswich State High School.

 Playing career

 Early career

 In 2015, Sami played for the Eastern Suburbs Tigers in the Mal Meninga Cup.
 In 2016 and 2017, he played for the Gold Coast Titans' NYC team.

 2017

 On 31 May, he was selected in the Queensland under-20 rugby league team.

 In round 15 of the 2017 NRL season, Sami made his NRL debut for the Titans against the South Sydney Rabbitohs.
 In September, he was named at centre in the NYC Team of the Year.